bzeiss/hearcal/README.md

 While 85 dB is the theoretical sweet spot for room calibration, it can be fatiguing over a long 8-hour session.
 Many engineers follow these practical guidelines:

 * **Small Rooms/Headphones:** Due to ear fatigue, many professionals prefer monitoring at **76 dB to 80 dB SPL** for the bulk of a session.
 * **The "Check" Method:** It is common practice to do the majority of the work at a moderate level (75–80 dB) and then turn the volume up to **85 dB** specifically for "checking" the low-end and high-end balance before turning it back down.
-Bear also in mind that some headphones may show more clarity and bass punch at higher levels 80-85 dB.
+Also bear in mind that some headphones may show more clarity and bass punch at higher levels 80-85 dB.
 It's unclear whether there is real scientific work on this.

 The most important point is: choose one SPL loudness and calibrate to the loudness you mix at.
 If you mix at different levels, like 76 to 80 dB for long session and 85 dB for checking, you should likely perform the test multiple times at exactly these differing levels as the test assumes one specific loudness and adjusts to it.

 #### Headphone Calibration with an SPL Meter
 To achieve the most accurate results based on the Fletcher-Munson principles, you should set your SPL meter to **A-weighting** or **C-weighting** and a **Slow** response time.
 Be aware that the approach shown below will not yield exact results and may easily be off by a few dBs.

-**NOTE**: as HearCal needs headroom to adjust the level upwards, audio cannot be play at 0 in HearCal to match an external calibration.
+**NOTE**: as HearCal needs headroom to adjust the level upwards, audio cannot be played at 0 in HearCal to match an external calibration.
 As a result, I suggest, for now, to calibrate to 1000Hz (the reference tone) in HearCal to the target level.
 So in the end you will need a loudness calibration within HearCal (due to the required headroom for testing) and outside of HearCal to that same level.

 While C-weighting is often used for room calibration, **A-weighting** is sometimes recommended by experienced mixers here for a specific reason:
 * **Sub-bass filtering:** Sub-bass produces a massive amount of physical energy that registers high on a meter, but for many people, it is much less "present" in their actual hearing than the mids and highs.